-The demographic experience of the Plan - rates of retirement, death, disability, and termination - was slightly worse overall than predicted by the actuarial assumptions in aggregate, causing a 0.52% increase in employer cost.
-Most of this increase was due to COLA increases for retirees and other members in pay status of 3.00%, higher than the expectation of 2.60%, and some new retirees having higher benefits than expected.
-Safety members also had more retirements than expected, while there were more pre-retirement General terminations than expected, both of which contributed to a relatively larger demographic loss for Safety versus General.
+The demographic experience of the Plan - rates of retirement, death, disability, and termination - was slightly worse overall than predicted by the actuarial assumptions in aggregate, causing a 0.26% increase in employer cost, with mortality gains somewhat offsetting the impact of higher than expected COLA increases for members in pay status.

-• Pay increases for returning members were below expectations.
+• Overall pay increases for returning members were above expectations.

-Increases in pay among active General and Safety members during 2015 were below those anticipated by the actuarial assumptions.
-As a result, actuarial liabilities increased less than expected, resulting in an actuarial gain, decreasing the overall employer contribution rate by 0.59% of payroll.
+Increases in pay among active General members exceeded expectations while Safety members during 2016 were below those anticipated by the actuarial assumptions.
+In total, the actuarial liabilities increased more than expected, resulting in an actuarial loss, and increasing the overall employer contribution rate by 0.76% of payroll.
+In addition to the liability losses, the higher pay increases resulted in additional normal cost contributions, which combined to increase the overall cost by approximately \$5.6 million.